 For Tier I Level A Diagnostic Assertions, details from relevant practice guidelines should be given, along with any additional specific information which is applicable (e.g., disease stage).

 Lower Tier and Evidence Level Assertions may be created for Diagnostic CIViC Variants not currently in practice guidelines.
-Variants backed by stronger clinical data may be Tier I Level B as above.
+Molecular Profiles backed by stronger clinical data may be Tier I Level B as above.
 Variants with smaller amounts of evidence for diagnostic potential will receive lower Tiers and Evidence Levels (Figure 4A).

 Curation Practices for Predisposing Assertions¶